-We often look at those moments when there is tension in a room and when we meet resistance as though something were going wrong.
+We often look at those moments when we meet resistance as though something were wrong.
 This is especially true if we are trying to lead that group towards a specific goal.
 That resistance can seem both frustrating and counterproductive.
 I find that there are two basic responses to that kind of friction:

 Most managers and leaders who fall on the “directing/domineering” side of the leadership spectrum tend to choose force or coercion as a tool to get the team to “get on board” or to “move the ball forward.”
 If you have ever sat in on one of those meetings, you know that they are usually confusing, scary and unproductive.
 At their best, they tend to create a lot of “yes” people who don’t have any clarity about what they need to do or why.

 The managers who capitulate to a group fall heavily on the “enrolling/engaging” side of the leadership spectrum and tend to worry about losing the team or seeming like a domineering boss.
 They tend to acquiesce when there is push back or when the team shows a lack of enthusiasm for an idea.
 These meetings can be easily derailed by one member who challenges the vision, but who doesn’t actually speak for the rest of the group.
 The result can be a feeling of a lack of leadership and a sense of pointlessness to the meetings.

 These extreme approaches to communication and influence can be dangerous to leadership and group dynamics; learning how to hone these skills is much like learning the proper way to sharpen a knife.

 If we try to sharpen our knives by scraping the blade directly on the stone, we will inevitably dull the blade and make it useless.
 The intuition that more force will solve the problem (coercion), actually creates the opposite intended effect.
 Force alone will not sharpen that knife: